 University of Washington in Seattle

-The M.D. program at the University of Washington (UW) was ranked the top primary care medical school program in the nation by U.S. News & World Report in 2016.
+The M.D. program at the University of Washington (UW) was ranked the second best primary care medical school program in the nation by U.S. News & World Report in 2020.
 The Department of Family Medicine has programs in community health, research, and family medicine, as well as programs for students planning to care for under-served populations in rural and urban areas.
 Coursework includes health delivery in rural communities, geriatrics, and Indian health issues.
-After graduation, students can apply for a residency position at the University of Washington Medical Center, the hospital ranked #1 in the state by U.S. News & World Report in 2016.
+After graduation, students can apply for a residency position at the University of Washington Medical Center, the hospital ranked #1 in the state by U.S. News & World Report in 2020.

 University of North Carolina at Chapel Hill

-The University of North Carolina (UNC) M.D. program was named the second-best primary care medical program by U.S. News & World Report in 2016.
+The University of North Carolina (UNC) M.D. program was named the best primary care medical program by U.S. News & World Report in 2020.
 The program offers coursework in molecular study, body systems, epidemiology, hematology, and neuroscience during the first and second years.
 Third-year clerkships include inpatient and outpatient medicine, obstetrics and gynecology, family medicine, geriatrics, neurology, surgery, pediatrics, and psychology.

 Michigan State University in East Lansing